wh1ter0se/ME459_FinalProject/docs/source/index.rst

    Asks the user for a series of inputs regarding desired values to solve.
    Writes a .txt file with the inputs laid out in an organized list that is easy to read.

+   Returns:
+      * A .txt file into the current directory named with the type of workpiece and solver.

 GraphingUtils.py
 =================